What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 At grades 1 and 2, which are considered mild, conservative (non-surgical) treatment is often the initial recommendation, at least until, and if, it becomes clear that your Dachshund is not healing on their own.

-Do know that even if your dog does get back surgery, a period of conservative treatment will be required after to ensure the spine heals properly.
+Note: Even if your dog does get back surgery, a period of conservative treatment will be required after to ensure the spine heals properly.

 What is Conservative Treatment for IVDD in Dogs?